MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-markdown-blobs.md

 ## Markdown One-To-One Parsing Mode (Markdown as a Single Document)

 In **Markdown One-To-One Parsing Mode**, the entire markdown document is indexed as a single search document, preserving the hierarchy and structure of the original content.
-This is most useful when the files to be indexed share a common structure, so that you can leverage this common structure in the index to make the relevant fields searchable.
+This mode is most useful when the files to be indexed share a common structure, so that you can leverage this common structure in the index to make the relevant fields searchable.

 Within the indexer definition, set the `parsingMode` to "markdown" and use the optional `markdownHeaderDepth` parameter to define the maximum heading depth for chunking.
 If not specified, it defaults to `h6`, capturing all possible header depths.

-The markdown will be parsed based on headers into documents which will contain the following content:
+The markdown is parsed based on headers into documents which contain the following content:

-- `document_content`: Contains the full markdown text as a single string.
-This serves as a raw representation of the input document.
+- `document_content`: Contains the full markdown text as a single string, serving as a raw representation of the input document.

 - `sections`: An array that contains the hierarchical representation of the sections within the markdown document.
 Each section is represented as an object within this array and captures the structure of the document in a nested manner corresponding to the headers and their respective content.
 The objects in this array have the following properties: